 - Internet users.
 Locks in strong rights for copyright holders at the expense of consumers and internet users.
 Read more.

 For all the latest news on the TPP, including the Senate report, and attempts to revive the TPP, follow this link.

-For in-depth analysis and resources, including AFTINET’s JSCOT submission and our printable TPP flyer, click here.
+For in-depth analysis and resources, including AFTINET’s submissions and our printable TPP flyer, click here.